 - Often, the new version of a program has better stability and increased performance.

-- After so long an older software program will be discontinued and often no longer supported.
+- After so long, an older software program will be discontinued and often no longer supported.

-Tip: Some software upgrades are not free.
+Some software upgrades are not free.
 However, most software updates are small and almost always free because they fix bugs with a program.

 Risks of not doing a software upgrade

 Almost all software developers will release software updates to help keep a program secure and stable.
 However, eventually, all companies will stop supporting a program after upgrades to a program are released.
 For most software programs, this is not a problem as long as you no longer need support from the developer.
-However, for operating systems and software programs that could have potential security vulnerabilities not upgrading may leave you and your computer vulnerable to attacks.
+However, for operating systems and software programs that could have potential security vulnerabilities, not upgrading may leave your computer vulnerable to attacks.

 Differences between software upgrades and updates

 An update and upgrade are two different things.
-Updates are usually free and typically very small.
+Updates are usually free and often very small.
 An upgrade is usually not free and much larger.
 For example, if you have Windows XP and want Windows 7 you would "upgrade" to Windows 7.
 However, if you had Windows 7 and needed to install fixes for security vulnerabilities or other problems you would "update" Windows.
 See the update definition for information on this term.

 How can I upgrade my computer system?